Working at Portsmouth

 - NHS Pensions (for clinical and academic staff in the Dental Academy)

-Our Occupational Health team will use this information to confirm that you're fit for work and if you need any adjustments to your working environment.
-If you need a health assessment meeting, Occupational Health will send you an invitation.
+Your offer will be accompanied by an invitation to complete relevant health screening questionnaires to confirm that you're fit for work and to assess if you need any adjustments to your working environment.

 Applying for a visa